 - Heteroskedasticity

-which we need to check while measuring the matrics.
+which we need to check while measuring the metrics.

 - RMASE has a disadvantage RMSE will be affected by the outliers.
 If we have outliers in our data sample

-- If the sample population is not linear RMSE will affect as there would be no trend and which means standard division will vary.
+- If the sample population is not linear RMSE will be affected as there would be no trend which means standard division will vary.

-- Residual also affect by the outliers which will increase the residual squared sum.
+- Residual is also affected by the outliers which will increase the residual squared sum.

 stroke, engine size, fuelsystem_idi, car_company_bmw, cylindernumber_two, car_company_subaru

-These are the driving factor as per the Model-1 on which the pricing of cars depends.
+These are the driving factors as per the Model-1 on which the pricing of cars depends.

 Observation